The Arsenal Stadium Mystery: Plot

-The film is a murder mystery set, as the title suggests, at the original Arsenal Stadium, Gillespie Road, Highbury, London, the then home of Arsenal Football Club, who were at the time one of the dominant teams in English football.
+The film is a murder mystery set at the original Arsenal Stadium, Gillespie Road, Highbury, London, the then home of Arsenal Football Club, one of the dominant teams in English football.
 The backdrop is a friendly match between Arsenal and The Trojans, a fictitious amateur side.
 One of the Trojans' players drops dead during the match and when it is revealed he has been poisoned, suspicion falls on his teammates as well as his former mistress.
-Detective Inspector Slade (Leslie Banks) is called in to solve the crime.
+Detective Inspector Slade is called in to solve the crime.

 The victim has been poisoned by a powerful digitalis-based chemical.
 There is evidence that he was being blackmailed.

 The investigation gets complicated when the girlfriend (a prime suspect) is also murdered by the same method.

 The police set a trap by putting a chemical on top of the poison, which turns the skin black after a few hours.
 The player responsible is then spotted whilst playing.